 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where ferrobobfergusonite typically forms.
+Look in granite pegmatites country, the host setting where ferrobobfergusonite typically forms.
 If you start seeing quartz, albite, muscovite in float, you are in the right ground.
 Field specimens usually show a granular to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.